kevinbackhouse/exiv2-team/book/IMaEA.md

 I believe HEIC and AVIF are very similar.
 However the codec used in AVIF/mdat is royalty free.
 The HEIC/mdat codec is proprietary.
 From a metadata standpoint, there's no apparent difference.
 The term HEIC is the container for such images.
 HEIF is the title of the codec technology.

 Apple were the first to introduce HEIC files on the iOS devices about 2015.
 Canon have released cameras with the option to store HEIC.
 I believe this is an honest effort by Canon to move on from JPEG.
 Will this be a market success?
 We don't know yet.
-Thanks to Gordon Laing, I have obtained several Canon genenerated HEIC files and I'm very pleased to say that tvisitor required no modification to read the metadata.
+Thanks to Gordon Laing, I have obtained several Canon generated HEIC files and I'm very pleased to say that tvisitor required no modification to read the metadata.
 Thank You, Gordon:  [https://www.cameralabs.com/tag/heif/](https://www.cameralabs.com/tag/heif/)

 To understand how to parse HEIC and AVIF, we have to discuss the specification of more boxes.